MazeModels/StateFoundry/README.md

 ---

-## ⚠️ Unstable API Notice

-This package is currently in an **early prototyping phase** and is considered **unstable**.
-The API may change significantly without prior notice, which can lead to breaking changes and require adjustments in your projects.

-We recommend using the package with caution during this phase.
-The API is expected to stabilize with the release of version **v1.0.0**, at which point backward compatibility will be better maintained.

-Thank you for your understanding and feedback as we continue to improve the package.

----

 ## Installation via OpenUPM (Unity Package Manager)
 To make installing the package easier, you can use [OpenUPM](https://openupm.com/) an alternative registry for Unity’s Package Manager.